Fortnite just officially became a high school and college sport – TechCrunch

-Fortnite, one of the world’s most popular games, will now be an official high school sport and college sport thanks to an LA-based startup called PlayVS .
+Fortnite, one of the world’s most popular games, will now be an official high school sport and college sport, thanks to an LA-based startup called PlayVS.

 The company has partnered with Epic Games to bring competitive league play to the collegiate and high school level.
 This also marks PlayVS’s entry into colleges and universities.

 PlayVS launched in April of 2018 with a mission of bringing esports to high school, with a league akin to traditional sports like basketball or football.
-Though a partnership with the NFHS, high schools (or parents, or the students themselves) can pay $64/player to be placed in a league to compete with neighboring schools, just like any other sport.
+Through a partnership with the NFHS, high schools (or parents, or the students themselves) can pay $64/player to be placed in a league to compete with neighboring schools, just like any other sport.

 But PlayVS partnerships go deeper than the NFHS (the NCAA of high school sports), as the company is also partnering with the publishers themselves.
 This is the part that puts PlayVS a step ahead of its competition, according to founder Delane Parnell .

 While other companies are setting up paid competitive leagues around video games, very few if any have partnerships at the publisher level.
-This means that those startups could be shut down on a whim by the publishers themselves, who own the IP of the game.
+This means that those startups could be shut down on a whim by the publishers themselves, which own the IP of the game.

 PlayVS is the first to score such a partnership with Epic Games, the maker of the world’s most popular video game.